mikenoethiger/bank-server/readme.md

 ```

-List account numbers using java (requires to have this repository checked out):
+List account numbers using java (requires your working directory to be in the repository root):

 ```
 cd java